melezhik/sparrow-plugins/alpine-mariadb-test/README.md

 # alpine-mariadb-test

-Installs and tests mariadb on alpine linux
+Installs and tests mariadb on Alpine linux

 # Install